ayushgta/faa/002_seating_bull.md

 </look>

-Clicking on the map links and looking around, I see that [Eagle is pretty close to Vale](http://osm.org/go/T2ABCb--?node=106849952).
+In our Looker results, there are links to maps.
+By clicking on them and looking around, we can see that [Eagle is pretty close to Vail](http://osm.org/go/T2ABCb--?node=106849952).

-I click on EGE and we are looking at just Vail flights.
+By clicking on the airport code for Eagle, EGE, we are just looking at flights to Vail.
 For all time there are 7889 flights going into Vail.

 <look height="175" width="100%">
   model: faa